 - By reducing the distance between a user and website resources.
 Instead of having to connect to wherever a website’s server may live, a Network lets users connect to a geographically closer Data Center.
 Less travel time means faster service.

 - Efficient load balancing and solid-state hard drives can help data reach the user faster.

-- CDNs can speed up websites which use TLS/SSL certificates by optimizing connection reuse and enabling TLS false start.
+- CDNs can speed up websites that use TLS/SSL certificates by optimizing connection reuse and enabling TLS false start.

-How does a it keep a website always online?
+How does it keep a website always online?